 Walking Rugby is a fun team game that is accessible to people of all ages and abilities.
 It is attractive to both ex-players and those who are completely new to the game.
 Walking Rugby is a much simpler version of the traditional game of rugby.
 It is much less physical than a standard game of rugby, the aim is to participate, compete and most importantly, for players to enjoy themselves.

-Walking Rugby is a game both sexes, all abilities and is suitable for anyone over 40, but any age is welcome Since it is a competitive passing game, it is particularly suitable for ex-Rugby and Netball players, injured and rehabilitating current players and those interested in Rugby but without any experience of playing.
+Walking Rugby is a game for both sexes, all abilities, and is suitable for anyone over 40, but any age is welcome.
+As it is a competitive passing game, it is particularly suitable for ex-Rugby and Netball players, injured and rehabilitating current players and those interested in Rugby but without any experience of playing.
 Walking Rugby is a great leveller.
 Players don’t need to be fit but participation will improve your fitness.

 When is it?